nagireddy07/OCTANET_MARCH/README.md

 # OCTANET_MARCH
-I am curreny doing internship in octanet services
+I have finished doing internship in octanet services